Deductions from salaries and wages: Student loan repayment deductions

 How do I work it out?

-You can go to Work it out to use the PAYE/KiwiSaver deductions calculator and calculate tax deductions from an employee's gross wages, this includes student loan deductions.
+You can use the PAYE/KiwiSaver deductions calculator to calculate tax deductions from an employee's gross wages, this includes student loan deductions.

 If your employee has asked you to make extra deductions for their student loan, they'll let you know how much they want deducted each pay period.